-The MicroHeat technology will adapt dynamically to the vehicles changing conditions, whether it be adjust to flow changes, ramp up and stop heating, accommodate conductivity changes within the glycol coolant or simply change the temperature in the circuit, better and faster than any other technology on the market.
+The MicroHeat technology will adapt dynamically to the vehicle’s changing conditions, whether it be to adjust to flow changes, ramp up and stop heating, accommodate thermal conductivity changes within the glycol coolant or simply change the temperature in the circuit to accommodate the different needs of key vehicle components, better and faster than any other technology on the market.

 The solution connects within the coolant circuit to deliver coolant heat for cabin heating heat exchange, coolant heat to the batteries in standby, running or charging, electronics and drives, where ever heat boosting is required across the vehicle.

 The unit can be fully integrated into the vehicle management system where bi-functional control can be delivered between the coolant system and the vehicle.
 The unit senses changes in fluid conductivity and varies the power to the fluid to enable the most efficient heat transfer and ensuring highest thermal transfer efficiencies are achieved at all times.

 The system performs on it’s own either as a central coolant heating source or at the point of use around the vehicle, reducing coolant line runs and coolant volume, ensuring the most optimised energy transfer solution to enable the vehicle to go further.